 Sampson comes to mind immediately.
 His kryptonite was a woman, and he suffered a severe lack of sense and self-control when it came to them (Judges 13-16).

 As you work your way through these scriptures on self-control, you can access all the resources and more by clicking on this link or the image below.
 All the resources are completely free with no sign-up required.

-10 Scriptures on Self-Control
+10 Bible Verses on Self-Control

 Remember that choice between an apple and a donut?
 That choice was pretty insignificant in comparison to the other choices we are faced with each day.
 Especially in motherhood, we are challenged with choices every day that test our self-control.
 So often, I want to allow myself to dissolve into fits of rage at my children, and sadly, it’s happened too many times.
 Parenthood reveals sin that we didn’t even know was there, which hopefully by prayer and work leads to sanctification.